oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

 ` `<description>`Virtual Machine 1 - Snapshot For Backup`</description>
 ` `</snapshot>

-*   Grab the wanted vm configuration from the needed snapshotby issueing a GET request
+*   Grab the wanted vm configuration from the needed snapshot by issueing a GET request - it'll be under initialization/configuration/data

         (with All-Content:true header)
         SERVER:PORT/api/vms/VM_ID/snapshots/ID